Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 };
 ```

-Then this 'overlay' must be included as a rule in `/usr/share/X11/xkb/rules/evdev` (always make backup before editing system-wide files!).
+Then this 'overlay' must be included as a rule in `/usr/share/X11/xkb/rules/evdev` (always make a backup before editing system-wide files!).
 Find the line that specifies `ctrl_modifier` and a new line below:

     caps:shift_modifier = +mycapslock(shift_modifier)